ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Ad Angles

-Mid-20s, $70k salary, hating your boss.
-You could be making $25,000 a month in commission within three months instead.,Your body hurts.
-Your family sees it.
-A remote sales job fixes that in 8 weeks.
-Harry did it in six months and now makes $50,000 monthly.,You tried crypto.
-You tried other online businesses.
-None of them worked because you needed a real skill.
-Sales is that skill, and it pays.,Remote sales is not a dream.
-Sarah made $10,000 in her second month.
-Jordan went from $5,000 to $25,000 monthly.
-This is real income, not a side hustle.,Stop answering to a boss who doesn't value you.
-Get a remote sales job that pays you what you are actually worth.
-Eight weeks.
-That is the timeline.
+Your boss will not care when you quit.
+Your family will care.
+Show them you can build real income in sales in 8 weeks.,You make over $70,000 a year and still feel broke.
+Remote sales commission is how you actually build wealth while working from anywhere.,That watch, that car, that beach life you see online is not luck.
+It is one skill.
+I teach you that skill in 8 weeks.,You hate the job.
+You hate the boss.
+You hate how your body feels.
+One skill change fixes all three within 8 to 10 weeks.,Sarah made $10,000 in month two.
+Jordan went from $5,000 to $25,000 a month.
+Harry is at $50,000.
+This is not luck.
+This is the system.

 ---

 ## Result Cards
 - **$10,000** — Sarah: Made $10,000 in her second month, starting from zero
-- **$25,000** — Jordan: Went from $5,000 to $25,000 monthly commission in three months
+- **$25,000** — Jordan: Grew from $5,000 to $25,000 per month in three months
-- **$50,000** — Harry: Started at zero, now makes $50,000 monthly in six months
+- **$50,000** — Harry: Went from zero to $50,000 monthly commission in six months

 ## FAQ / Objection Handling
 **Q: I have had sales training before.
 Why is this different?**
-A: Most training teaches theory.
-I teach what actually works because I did it myself for five years remotely.
-Sarah went from zero to $10,000 in her second month with me, not because of better scripts, but because we fixed how she positioned herself and sold.
+A: Most training teaches you theory.
+This is 1-on-1 coaching where I show you the exact script and system I used to go remote five years ago, plus you get community and group calls where you see others like Sarah and Jordan getting results in real time.

-**Q: This costs $4000.
-That is too much.**
+**Q: Is $4,000 too much to spend right now?**
-A: Harry makes $50,000 a month now.
-He paid $4000 once and recovered it in three days of commissions.
-The question isn't the price, it is whether you are ready to stop hurting your body in a job that doesn't respect you.
+A: Harry made $50,000 a month after six months.
+Jordan went from $5,000 to $25,000 a month.
+You are not spending $4,000, you are investing it and getting paid back within your first month when you land the job.

-**Q: I think I am just going to try this by myself first.**
+**Q: I think I should just try this by myself first.**
-A: You already tried crypto and other online businesses.
-Doing it alone is why you are still in a job that makes you feel unappreciated.
-Jordan proved that having someone who knows the path gets you to $25,000 monthly faster than figuring it out solo.
+A: You already tried crypto, other online businesses, and extra shifts.
+What changes is having someone who has actually done this show you the exact moves instead of figuring it out alone for months or years.

-**Q: I don't think it is me.
-I think it is the script.**
+**Q: I do not think sales is for me.**
-A: The script matters, but not as much as you think.
-What matters is positioning, confidence, and knowing which companies actually hire remotely and pay well.
-That is what we work on together, and it is why Harry went from zero to $50,000 a month.
+A: You are not the problem.
+The script and system you have been taught is the problem.
+I teach you a different approach that works for people in their mid-20s who are tired of their job and want to build real income fast.